esheldon/nsim/config/README.txt

         - looks ok
     - sim-bd64
         - run-bd64mcal-01
             - same as bd63 but multiple epochs and using smaller of sizes for stack
             - terrible
         - run-bd64mcal-02
             - same as bd63 but multiple epochs and larger smaller of sizes for stack
+            - equally terrible
+        - run-bd64mcal-03
+            - take largest of dims for all
+            - also noticed shift was +/- 1 pixel rather than half, set to 0.5

 - testing s/g sep
     - sim-stars03 gauss psf, more realistic s/n distribution for